 If you use natural stone, it’s recommended that you hire a professional bricklayer to complete the project.
 Lastly, since natural stone is very heavy, it can be quite difficult to handle.
 As a result, you may have to solidify or add further bracing methods to the wall you’re working on.

-As we mentioned in our introduction, natural stone can be costly and in some special cases will require an expensive installation.
+As we mentioned in our introduction, natural stone can be costly and in some special cases will require an expensive installation process.
 Luckily, if you love the look of stone but can’t afford the natural option, faux stone is an excellent alternative.

 In recent years, plenty has changed in the manufacturing of faux stone.
 For a much lower price point, it’s easy to find materials that are made to look like stone though constructed with materials such as concrete, veneer as well as polyurethane.